Resthills Park

 Resthills Park is a multi-use sports venue and public park located in Glenview, an outer suburb of Hamilton, New Zealand.

-The location is currently the proud home ground for Waikato Softball and Waikato Rugby League, and recently hosted a community-focused Urban Rogaines orienteering event, a pop-up disc golf course, and the 2024 NZ Outdoor Archery Championships.
+The location is currently the proud home ground for Waikato Softball and Waikato Rugby League, and has hosted community-focused Urban Rogaines orienteering events, a pop-up disc golf course, and the 2024 NZ Outdoor Archery Championships.

+A Friends of Resthills group operates under the umbrella of Hamilton City Council's Nature in the City programme and focuses on underplanting of established areas and pest control.